 - Burn seasoned wood to prevent a buildup of creosote in the fireplace.

 Before burning a fire in the fireplace for the first time, homeowners should test and replace the batteries in their smoke detectors.
 Batteries in smoke detectors should be tested quarterly to ensure they're still operational.
 Each room of the house needs smoke detectors, as do hallways, the basement and attic.

 Maintain Your Fireplace to Protect Your Home

-A poorly maintained fireplace can be dangerous.
+A poorly maintained fireplace can be dangerous even if it is a white fireplace tv console it should be inspected regularly.
 By having inspections at least once a year and promptly addressing any issues that are discovered by the inspection, you can ensure that your fireplace will continue to be safely enjoyed for years to come.
 Taking care of your fireplace can also help you maintain your Nashville home's value.

 When planning for a chimney inspection, choose a reputable chimney contractor.
 Working with a good chimney contractor will help ensure that the chimney is safe, and the cleaning is done right.

 The Ashton Real Estate Group of RE/MAX Advantage

 The #1 Real Estate Team in Tennessee and #2 RE/MAX team in the World!